 If you’ve been saving up or wisely kept a wedding fund since meeting ‘the one’, good on you for planning ahead!
 But what if you don’t have enough or much at all for your big day, how would you go about funding this major life event?

-A personal loan could help you with the shortfall but is it prudent to take one up for your wedding?
+Finding the best personal loans in Malaysia could help you with the shortfall but is it prudent to take one up for your wedding?
 We’ve drawn up the pros and cons to help you make your decision.

 The feeling of having enough resources to carry out your plans is like no other, but will the pros prevail over the cons for you?